kshedden/workshops/ds-academy/math_review.md

   = F(b) - F(a)$ is the probability that $X$ falls between $a$ and
   $b$.

-* Some other ways to represent a probability distribution are its [quantile function](https://en.wikipedia.org/wiki/Quantile_function) and its [characteristic function](https://en.wikipedia.org/wiki/Characteristic_function_(probability_theory)).
+* Some other ways to represent a probability distribution are through its [quantile function](https://en.wikipedia.org/wiki/Quantile_function) and its [characteristic function](https://en.wikipedia.org/wiki/Characteristic_function_(probability_theory)).